Meal in a pumpkin

 Ingredients

-• 1 tbsp Extra-virgin olive oil May use butter or vegan butter
+• 1 Tbsp Extra-virgin olive oil May use butter or vegan butter

 • 1 small Onion Diced